genFD/code-journey-notes/notes/04-building-UI/01-UI-hard-parts-vanilla-js/intro.md

 # Intro

+## Learning Objectives

-DOM :
+Main GOAL :

+**Develop an under the hood understanding of building UI in the browser.**

+PART I

+- Understanding how can we build the most minimal UI in the web browser ?

+PART II

+PART III

+- Build in JS a visual representation of what is going to show up on the page. (virtual DOM)

+PART IV

+- Building with state hooks and diffing algorithm to improve performance

+**DOM : Dcoument object Model.**

-An object that contains all the elements that the user sees on the page.
+> An object that contains all the elements that the user sees on the page.

-Model of the page(document) stored in an object format in C++ that enables us to write in HTML, code, to describe what we want to see on the page and under the hood the render engine will transform that list(model) into a page.
+Model of the page(document) stored in an object format in C++ that enables us to write in HTML, code to describe what we want to see on the page.

+Under the hood, the render engine will transform that list (model) into a page.

 ## A list of elements in C++ to add to the page